ingresso-group/pyticketswitch/docs/users/advanced.rst

 If you are interested in purchasing multiple items in a single transaction see the section on :ref:`Bundling <bundling>` below.

-The general heirarchy can be though of as:
+The general hierarchy can be thought of as:

 - Transaction
 - Trolley